News

 Cotton sustainability standards and initiatives exist, including organic and Better Cotton Initiative (BCI) cotton.

-Certified organic cotton is produced in accord with geographic specific agricultural standards, integrating ecological processes, maintaining local biodiversity, and avoiding the use of toxic and persistent synthetic pesticides and fertilizers as well as genetically modified seeds.
-Independent certification agencies accredited by organizations that maintain strict controls over certifiers are responsible for certifying organic cotton according to country specific standards.
+Certified organic cotton is produced in accord with geographically specific agricultural standards, integrating ecological processes, maintaining local biodiversity, and avoiding the use of toxic and persistent synthetic pesticides and fertilizers as well as genetically modified seeds.
+Independent certification agencies accredited by organizations that maintain strict controls over certifiers are responsible for certifying organic cotton according to country-specific standards.
 To maintain certification, the organic cotton must be kept separate from noncertified cotton and be traceable from the farm to the finished product.

-BCI standards ban the use of certain high hazard pesticides identified in Annex A and B of the Stockholm Convention; BCI also intends to phase out hazardous chemicals identified by WHO as class 1a and 1b and the Rotterdam Convention.
+BCI standards ban the use of certain high-hazard pesticides identified in Annex A and B of the Stockholm Convention; BCI also intends to phase out hazardous chemicals identified by the WHO as class 1a and 1b and the Rotterdam Convention.

 Source from Design for Longevity